 The ocean is fascinating.
 I have seen it in multiple parts of the world.
 It is different every time.

 It can vary in colors depending on its mood and place.
-From light turquoise waters of Bora Bora to dark grey-blue ocean of Chilean Patagonia.
+From the light turquoise waters of Bora Bora to the dark grey-blue ocean of Chilean Patagonia.

-I found the deepest navy and purple ocean colors around Easter island, in the middle of the Pacific.
+I found the deepest navy and purple ocean colors around Easter Island, in the middle of the Pacific.
 It is a mysterious place.
-Cristalline sea around Sardinia makes you want to dive underneath and become the water.
+The crystalline sea around Sardinia makes you want to dive underneath and become the water.

 Some plants in New Zealand were brought in from the outside and took root like weeds.
 They don’t look like a weed through – beautiful purple and yellow meadows of flowers.
 The country is trying to keep the natural balance and does not let foreign seeds and plants come into the country (airport control is very strict) as it can be infected.

-Since last year, Kauri trees die after the infection.
+Since last year, Kauri trees have died after the infection.
 This is the largest coniferous tree species in New Zealand that even survived the dinosaurs!
-Kauri grows since the Jurassic period.
+Kauri has grown since the Jurassic period.

 Here are some interesting plants and flowers:

 Hibiscus – the most popular flower of the Pacific